Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 - cab
 - cba

-If a string has `‘n’` distinct characters, it will have `n!` permutations.
+If a string has `n` distinct characters, it will have `n!` permutations.

-This problem follows the <b>Sliding Window</b> pattern, and we can use a similar sliding window strategy as discussed in <b>Longest Substring with K Distinct Characters</b>.
-We can use a HashMap to remember the frequencies of all characters in the given pattern.
-Our goal will be to match all the characters from this HashMap with a sliding window in the given string.
+This problem follows the <b>Sliding Window pattern</b>, and we can use a similar <i>sliding window</i> strategy as discussed in <b>[Longest Substring with K Distinct Characters](#longest-substring-with-k-distinct-characters-medium)</b>.
+We can use a <b>HashMap</b> to remember the frequencies of all characters in the given pattern.
+Our goal will be to match all the characters from this <b>HashMap</b> with a sliding window in the given string.
 Here are the steps of our algorithm:
-- Create a HashMap to calculate the frequencies of all characters in the pattern.
+- Create a <b>HashMap</b> to calculate the frequencies of all characters in the pattern.
-- Iterate through the string, adding one character at a time in the sliding window.
+- Iterate through the string, adding one character at a time in the <i>sliding window</i>.
-- If the character being added matches a character in the HashMap, decrement its frequency in the map.
+- If the character being added matches a character in the <b>HashMap</b>, decrement its frequency in the map.
 If the character frequency becomes zero, we got a complete match.
-- If at any time, the number of characters matched is equal to the number of distinct characters in the pattern (i.e., total characters in the HashMap), we have gotten our required permutation.
+- If at any time, the number of characters matched is equal to the number of distinct characters in the pattern (i.e., total characters in the <b>HashMap</b>), we have gotten our required permutation.
-- If the window size is greater than the length of the pattern, shrink the window to make it equal to the pattern’s size.
-At the same time, if the character going out was part of the pattern, put it back in the frequency HashMap.
+- If the window size is greater than the length of the pattern, shrink the window to make it equal to the patterns size.
+At the same time, if the character going out was part of the pattern, put it back in the frequency <b>HashMap</b>.

 ````js
 function findPermutation(str, pattern) {